-Taking AP classes can help students:
+Taking AP classes and exams can help students:

 Build skills and confidence.